-Location: San Francisco (preferred); remote work (including international) is possible.
+Location: Oakland, California (preferred); remote work largely within US timezones is possible.

 Timeline: We're reviewing applications on a rolling basis.

 The objective of our research is to identify the giving opportunities which can most cost-effectively improve the lives of the global poor.